sthysel/arch-install/README.md

-# Installing arch
+# Installing arch on Dell XPS 13 9350

-Instructions to install Arch of a .iso image to a target machine (metal or virtual).
+This recipe describes how to install Arch onto a Dell XPS 13 9350 machine.
+It destroys all previous installed OS's and boots Linux only, as it should be.

-First get a iso that you can use to boot into a VM or burn to a USB and boot a real machine.
+First get a iso that you can use to burnto a USB stick and boot the XPS.
 The arch wiki lists a current .iso, get it from there.
-Write the iso to a USB drive if the target is a real machine, else skip this step and continue below.
+Write the iso to a USB drive if the target is a real machine, else skip this step and continue after.

 ## Write iso to USB flash drive: